 Every year Moorambilla Voices and their collaborative artists travel to culturally significant sites in rural and remote areas to discover and find inspiration for our annual program.
 Our cultural immersions are a deeply engaging experience for our artists to work directly with local elders and story holders to create profound cultural respect and understanding expressed in our musical compositions.

-Moorambilla artists will be traveling to immerse themselves at the Macquarie Marshes and Sandy Camp from 13 – 17 May 2020.
+Moorambilla artists will be traveling to immerse themselves at the Macquarie Marshes and Sandy Camp in May 2021.

 2019 – Macquarie Marshes

 On 22 – 26 May 2019, Moorambilla had local expert Danielle Flakelar (creation story cultural knowledge holder and National Parks employee) leading our immersion at the Macquarie Marshes with an amazing team onsite with Aunty Brenda McBride (elder), Sooty Welsh (Aboriginal visual Artist), Nicola Brookhouse (Marshes Ranger), Leanne & Garry Hall (property owners).
 Our artists also enjoyed tours by Warren’s Dr Bill Phillips at the Window on the Wetlands (WOW) Centre showcasing the natural beauty of the unique landscape and birdlife.
 They also learnt about the history of Beemunnel Reserve.

 This year, despite the long and savage drought, the Marshes have an elegant and pared back beauty.
 At dusk and sunrise the uplifting power of the marshes showed us a fraction of their capacity to inspire.
 With approximately one-third of our students identifying as Indigenous, our cultural immersion places our connection to country at the heart of what we do.
 The continued conversations strengthen our shared connection to country knowledge holders, linguists and artists who help us ground this program in the stories and worldview for all who love this land of ours.